Music of South Africa: Afrikaans music

 Afrikaans music was primarily influenced by Dutch folk styles, along with French and German influences, in the early twentieth century.
 Zydeco-type string bands led by a concertina were popular, as were elements of American country music, especially Jim Reeves.
 The most prolific composers of "tiekie draai" Afrikaans music were lyricist Anton De Waal who wrote many hit songs with songwriters, pianist Charles Segal ("Hey Babariebab Se Ding Is Vim", "Kalkoenjie", "Sy Kom Van Kommetjie" and many others) and accordionist, Nico Carstens.
 Bushveld music based on the Zulu were reinterpreted by such singers as Marais and Miranda.
-Melodramatic and sentimental songs called trane trekkers (tearjerkers) were especially common.
+Melodramatic and sentimental songs called trane trekkers (tearjerkers) were ubiquitous.
 In 1973, a country music song won the coveted SARI Award (South African Music Industry) for the Song of the Year – "My Children, My Wife" was written by renowned South African composer Charles Segal and lyricist Arthur Roos.
 In 1979 the South African Music scene changed from the Tranetrekkers to more lively sounds and the introduction of new names in the market with the likes of Anton Goosen, David Kramer (singer), Koos du Plessis, Fanie de Jager, Flaming Victory and Laurika Rauch.
-Afrikaans music is currently one of the most popular and best selling industries on the South African music scene.
+Afrikaans music is currently one of the most popular and best-selling genres in South Africa.

 After World War I, Afrikaner nationalism spread and such musicians as Jewish pianist and composer Charles Segal and accordionist Nico Carstens were popular.

 1930s

 A cappella

 The 1930s saw the spread of Zulu a cappella singing from the Natal area to much of South Africa.
-The style's popularity, finally producing a major star in 1939 with Solomon Linda's Original Evening Birds, whose "Mbube" ("The Lion") was probably the first African recording to sell more than 100,000 copies.
+The style's popularity finally produced a major star in 1939 with Solomon Linda's Original Evening Birds, whose "Mbube" ("The Lion") was probably the first African recording to sell more than 100,000 copies.
 It also provided the basis for two further American pop hits, The Weavers' "Wimoweh" (1951) and The Tokens' "The Lion Sleeps Tonight" (1961).
 Linda's music was in a style that came to be known as mbube.
-From the late 1940s to the 1960s, a harsh, strident form called isikhwela jo was popular, though national interest waned in the 1950s until Radio Zulu began broadcasting to Natal, Transvaal and the Orange Free State in 1962 (see 1950s: Bantu Radio and pennywhistle for more details).
+From the late 1940s to the 1960s, a harsh, strident form called isikhwela jo was popular.
+However, national interest waned in the 1950s until Radio Zulu began broadcasting to Natal, Transvaal and the Orange Free State in 1962 (see 1950s: Bantu Radio and pennywhistle for more details).